Charitable Remainder Trust

 - You want to choose the person who administers your gift and guides its investments.

-- You want to make a generous gift to The CFMC.
+- You want to make a generous gift to the CFMC to benefit the nonprofit(s) of your choice.

 - You are considering a gift amount of $100,000 or more.